gabriel524/Chat-app/README.md

 reader so that I can engage with a chat interface

-## Development Process

-### Instruction for seting up Expo as Development Environment locally
+#### Instruction for seting up Expo as Development Environment locally

 1. Install Expo CLI